How to Buy a House in 2021... Without Making a Mistake.

-Well, think of it this way, imagine finding the absolute home of your dreams and you get excited to put in an offer.
-The listing agent as well as the seller of that home is going to want to make sure you can qualify for the home and will likely request to see your preapproval letter even before they respond to your offer, no matter how good it is.
+Well, think of it this way.
+Imagine finding the absolute home of your dreams and you get excited to put in your offer.
+The listing agent, as well as the seller of that home, is going to want to make sure you can qualify to buy it and will likely request to see your preapproval letter even before they respond to your offer, no matter how good it is.

-What will they need?
+What will my Lender need?

 - Tax returns & W2’s from past 2 years (and your last few current pay stubs)

 - Bank Statements (do you have any assets? checking accounts, savings, 401k, etc?)

 - Employment Verification (they will likely verify with your employer)